jhu-data-services/data-cleaning-openrefine/README.md

-# Data Cleaning in OpenRefine
+# Processing Data in OpenRefine
 Do you work with data in spreadsheets?
-This [JHU Data Services](https://dataservices.library.jhu.edu/) workshop will teach you how to clean and standardize your tabular data efficiently and reproducibly using OpenRefine.
+This [JHU Data Services](https://dataservices.library.jhu.edu/) workshop will teach you how to process and standardize your tabular data efficiently and reproducibly using OpenRefine.
 OpenRefine is a free, open-source tool with a graphical user interface (GUI) to clean and organize data – no coding required!
-The bulk of this 2.5-hour workshop will be a hands-on tutorial cleaning a dataset in OpenRefine.
+The bulk of this 2.5-hour workshop will be a hands-on tutorial processing a dataset in OpenRefine.

 After taking this workshop, participants will:
-- Understand the common features of messy datasets
+- Understand the importance of processing and standardizing data​
-- Be able to carry out several transformations in OpenRefine to clean and standardize data for further analysis
+- Be able to carry out several transformations in OpenRefine to standardize data for further analysis
 - Leave with a test project that can be used to practice further data analysis or learn advanced features of OpenRefine, such as working with APIs